 Compliance shall be checked by the relevant tests described in TS 26.260.

 6.4 Frequency response

+6.4.1 Frequency response for single source

 6.4.1.1 General

 The sensitivity/frequency characteristics shall be as follows.

 The receiving sensitivity frequency response, measured either from the digital interface to the DRP with diffuse-field correction or from the SS audio input (analogue or digital input of the reference speech encoder of the SS) to the DRP with diffuse-field correction shall be within a mask, which can be drawn with straight lines between the breaking points in table 2 on a logarithmic (frequency) - linear (dB sensitivity) scale.